JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 Now let us define a `Linguist` class that will inherent from the `Researcher` class.
-We will also define a method that returns the citation style that is mostly used in the linguistics research field.
+We will also define a method `citation()` that returns the citation style that is mostly used in the linguistics research field.

 ```python
 class Linguist(Researcher):